 The second is through a retirement income replacement percentage.
 This calculation is more complicated but it is generally more accurate because it accounts for investment return, inflation, and social security in addition to your income.

 This approach is much easier for many people to digest, because knowing how much money you need 20 to 30 years from now can be really complicated.
 This method boils it all down to one number that can help you, as well as others, to know how you are doing.

 This is what it would look like: If you currently have a 78% projected income replacement percentage, that means that you would be able to live on approximately 78% of your current income.

 One of the best things is that this includes social security, inflation, and investment return all baked into the number.
 So if you currently make $100,000 per year then 78% income replacement would mean you are on track for the equivalent buying power of $78,000 per year in retirement.

 Not to over-complicate things, but for the purpose of those wondering about the impact of inflation, this would really mean that you would be living off 78% of a higher income, such as $150,000 and $117,000 per year, but that only represents the same standard of living as $78,000 today.

 Multiple of Salary

-Some financial experts say that having 10 times your income in retirement savings by age 65 should be sufficient while others like Tony Robbins say you need much more.
+Some financial experts say that having 10 times your income in retirement savings by age 65 should be sufficient.
+Others. like Tony Robbins, say you need much more.
 In his book Unshakeable: Your Financial Freedom Playbook – this is what he says: